 - require deep integration with other on-premise systems

-- have a poor internet connection
+- struggle with a poor internet connection

-- have a large investment in on-premise network infrastructure (servers etc).
+- have a large investment in on-premise network infrastructure (servers etc)

 - can benefit by extending the functionality of their current system by using “add-ons” (including cloud-based add-ons)